alexandertrefz/essence/packages/standard-library/README.md

 `Optional`, `Ordering`, `Record`, `String`, the whole numeric tower (`Integer`, `Rational`, `Algebraic`, `Transcendental` and the covering `Number`, which brings the `Number` and `Irrational` Union Types with it), and `List` together with `NestedList` and `NonEmptyList`.
+A checked refinement is exported beside the base it narrows: `NonZeroInteger`, `NonNegativeInteger` and `PositiveInteger` beside `Integer`, `NonEmptyString` beside `String`, `NonEmptyList` beside `List`.
+Each reaches everything its base reaches, and the tighter answers a proof affords on top — `DEVELOPMENT.md` has the rule a narrowed receiver is read by.
 The aggregates a List of numbers answers are reachable from the List itself, through six Namespaces of their own in `NumberList.es` — `IntegerList`, `RationalList` and `NumberList`, and the `NonEmptyIntegerList`, `NonEmptyRationalList` and `NonEmptyNumberList` a proof